Sean-Can/coding-projects/README.md

-# grokking-algorithms
+# coding-projects
-using to submit the exercises found in grokking algoritms book
+using to submit any Javascript projects I have been working on.